michaelschufi/lol-spelltracker/README.md

-#A tool for League of Legends.
+#Summoner Spell tracker for League of Legends

 ##Idea
 This website let's you track the cooldowns of your opponent's summoner spells.